 Direct Car Excess insurance can be used with ALL hire car providers.
 Occasionally a hire car provider may incorrectly say that your Direct Car Excess policy cannot be used with their cars.
 Some may even try to sell you their own, often more expensive cover.
-Don’t worry, your Direct Car Excess Insurance is separate from your hire car agreement and will cover your excess charges, up to £6,000 per claim, whoever your hire car provider.
+Don’t worry, your Direct Car Excess Insurance is separate from your hire car agreement and will cover your excess charges, up to £6,000 excess reimbursement for car hire per claim (£7,000 maximum per period of insurance) in the UK and abroad, whoever your hire car provider.

 What's not covered by the Direct Car Excess policy?

 Insured drivers must be UK residents aged between 21 and 85.